-During the second quarter of 2009, the Company identified certain differences between benefits promised under certain benefit plans and the administration of those plans.
-The Company amended its plan documents to correct these differences and has filed a request with the Internal Revenue Service ("IRS") to enter into a closing agreement to correct the differences retroactively to the original adoption of the Company's benefit plans.
-The Company expects the IRS to grant this request; however, if the IRS does not grant the Company this request, then the Company would be required to accrue for and eventually pay these benefits.
-The Company estimates the cost of these benefits at approximately \$10.0 million.
-As of December 31, 2010, the Company's expected liability remains approximately \$2.5 million, including potential penalties and fines.
+During the second quarter of 2009, the Company identified certain differences between benefits promised under a certain benefit plan and the administration of the plan.
+The Company amended its plan documents to correct these differences and filed a request with the Internal Revenue Service ("IRS") to enter into a closing agreement to correct the differences retroactively to the original adoption of the benefit plan.
+During the third quarter 2011, the Company reached an agreement with the IRS to resolve the difference between benefits promised and the administration of the plan, and as a result, additional benefits of \$0.5 million were added to the plan.